urbaman/HomeLab/Kubernetes/Cluster/readme.md

 ## Pre-production

-Prerequisites, already running:

-- Git Server (Gitea)
-- Secrets Vault (OpenBao, for External Secrets operator)

 Manually install basic tools, without service/pod monitors, through manifests, eventually templating helm charts (doable with kustomize/ansible):

-- ArgoCD
 - External Secrets Operator (with OpenBao)
 - Sealed Secrets (with Git)
+- Storage (for Valkey)
+- Valkey (for ArgoCD)
+- ArgoCD

 ## Production

 Point ESO to the Secrets Vault or SS to the Git Server and get the secrets, then point ArgoCD to a repo with the proper ArgoApps to (re)deploy

 - Metrics Server
-- Storage (NFS, Ceph,...)
+- Storage (NFS, Ceph,... if not already deployed for Valkey)
 - Monitoring (Prometheus Stack, and service/pod monitors where not already deployed: CNI, ArgoCD, ESO/SS, Storage, ...)
 - Cert-manager
 - Ingress (Traefik)
 - Metallb (if needed)
-- Databases
+- Databases (other than Valkey)
 - ...